milvus-io/milvus-docs/site/en/userGuide/search-query-get/multi-vector-search.md

 ## Step 1: Create Multiple AnnSearchRequest Instances

-A multi-vector search uses the `hybrid_search()` API to perform multiple ANN search requests in a single call.
+A hybrid search uses the `hybrid_search()` API to perform multiple ANN search requests in a single call.
 Each `AnnSearchRequest` represents a single search request on a specific vector field.

 The following example creates two `AnnSearchRequest` instances to perform individual similarity searches on two vector fields.